 - On a weekly basis, custodians will vacuum offices.
-This weekly visit to otherwise unoccupied spaces provides important “eyes on” that help us find and resolve small problems before they evolve into expensive failures
+This weekly visit to otherwise unoccupied spaces provides important “eyes on” that help us find and resolve small problems before they evolve.

 COVID-19 Additional Services

-- Western will have 16 employees whose sole job is to disinfect common high-touch areas in academic buildings on weekdays.
-This includes all door knobs, elevator buttons, hand rails, push plates, water fountains, etc.
+- Western has 16 employees whose sole job is to disinfect common high-touch areas in academic buildings on weekdays.
+This includes all elevator buttons, hand rails, push plates, water fountains, etc.